Local Government Structure

 The Parish Councillors are elected by parishoners every 4 years and represent the people of this Community.
-The Parish Council evaluates local planning applications and liases with the Sedgemoor District Council, Somerset County Council and local police on matters of crime, security, traffic, maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-It are also responsible for the maintenance and repair of parish facilities and ensuring that the grass in public areas is cut at regular intervals.
+The Parish Council is a statutory consultee for local planning applications and liaises with the Sedgemoor District Council, Somerset County Council and local police on matters of crime, security, traffic, maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
+It is also responsible for the maintenance and repair of some parish facilities and ensuring that the grass in our public areas is cut at regular intervals.

 Where are the meetings held?

 Parish Council Meetings normally take place in the Village Hall on the first Monday of each month (except for August) at 7.00pm.
 These meetings are open to the public and you are most welcome to attend.
 There is an opportunity at the beginning of each meeting (during public speaking time) where topics/concerns can be raised.

 Who are the Parish Councillors for Pawlett & Stretcholt?